robbie2806/fossandvolt-template/README.md

 ## Features

 ### 🤖 Personalized AI Companion
-- Name your AI and choose their vibe (Chill, Productive, Playful, or Calm)
+- Name your AI companion during onboarding
+- Your AI has a chill and supportive personality by default
 - Your AI remembers your conversations and adapts to your style
 - Watch your Bond Level grow from 1 to 100+ through interactions